 - Put Guidebook’s badge on your website, or put your guide’s specific website badge on your site (found in the “Website Badge” tab of the Promote section in Builder)

-- Put your guide’s landing page on your website (i.e. http://guidebook.com/g/demo2/) You can easily access this by going to the Promote section in the "Web" tab in Builder.
-Click here for more help finding your landing page.
+- Put your guide’s Cover Page on your website (i.e. http://guidebook.com/cover-page/demo2/) You can easily access this by going to the Promote section in the “Web” tab in Builder.
+Click here for more help finding your Cover Page.

 - Create a blog post about your Guidebook